Romance and Revenge That Starts at a Drag Bar

 But we ultimately see that those aspects of his mother that he desperately tries to distance himself from manifest in other ways, such as when he defends Shizuma from his friends by burning the guy and setting up the cruel bet for revenge, to name a few.
 I like that he isn’t portrayed as someone so unlike his mother that it’s impossible for him to ever become her.
 He is like his mother in many ways, and he does end up hurting people because of that, but even with those similarities to his mother, he is Minato first and foremost.
 His mother had no problem tying herself to someone and punishing anyone she felt deserved it.
 She would never have distanced herself from the one she loved, fearing she might hurt them.
 She would never have apologized for punishing someone, whether they deserved it or not.
 Minato is similar to his mother, but Minato can recognize his shortcomings and actively tries to make himself better, both for himself and for others, and I love that.

 I also love how his perception of love and what it does to people leads to why he initially fell for Shizuma.
-Shizuma, after being cheated and dumped, much like Minato’s mother was, was heartbroken and upset, but he was still willing to comfort someone else.
+Shizuma, after being cheated on and dumped, much like Minato’s mother was, was heartbroken and upset, but he was still willing to comfort someone else.
 Shizuma is the antithesis of everything Minato saw love was growing up, which is why he was willing to be touched and grow close to Shizuma.
 He could feel safe knowing he was with someone who wouldn’t try to hurt themselves or others due to heartbreak but gave love openly and willingly despite their pain.
 When it’s revealed why Minato refuses to fall in love or grow close to anyone, it’s clear why he would let Shizuma in.
 Shizuma would never end up like his mother, which perhaps means Minato himself would never end up like his mother.
 Rereading the early chapters with that information brought so many tears.
 It’s a very powerful reveal.

 One thing I have to mention is how much I hate that the ex-girlfriend hangs around.
 I understand she helps Shizuma and wants to protect him, but she is painfully annoying, but the fact that she cheats on him before ending their relationship certainly doesn’t help.
 This section highlights how nice of a guy Shizuma is, which I love, but I hate that the ex gets any attention whatsoever after how cruel she was to him.
 That aspect makes it appear like he’s a doormat, but he’s anything but that.
 He has no problem cutting off his friends when they start making bigoted comments about his relationship with Minato, and he leaves Minato when he finds out their relationship started from a cruel bet.
 Shizuma is a gentleman, an excellent big brother, and a kind dude, but a doormat he is not.
 I think the ex still hanging around does his character a bit of a disservice.
 Granted, I just generally hate her, so that could just be on me.
 This is a very minor point in a very interesting series, so don’t let this dissuade you.